How do you measure the success of your content marketing?

 So, what other content marketing metrics should you measure that will help you determine a strategy that will improve ROI?

 You don’t get sales without leads, and today, you don’t get leads without content marketing.
+There are many content marketing tips and content marketing examples out there.
+But not all of them will help you get quality leads.

 But not all leads are created equal.
 Someone who subscribes to your blog or email newsletter qualifies as a lead.
 However, what this doesn’t really tell you is how likely they are to eventually make a purchase.